eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 | `imageFileName` | x | x | `string` | If specified, an image file to load at the given (optional) offset.
 Also see `imageOffset`. |
 | `imageOffset` | x | x | `string` | If `imageFileName` is specified, the offset used to load the image. |

-#### `target` object
+#### `target` Object

-Additional settings for loading images to the target and symbols into the debugger.
+Additional settings to configure the remote GDB target.
 This object can be used in `launch` and `attach` configurations for the `gdbtarget` debugger type for remote GDB connections.

 |  Setting | `launch`  | `attach`  | Type | Description |
 |:---|:---:|:---:|:---:|:---|